 Amado grew up on a plantation in the Brazilian state of Bahia, and much of his work integrates his early life experiences into captivating fictional narratives.
 His work is very varied, with his stories flipping from serious themes of racism and poverty to lighthearted tales of love and misfortune.

-Captains of the Sands follows a group of orphans that survive using their cunning and ingenuity in the impoverished slums of Bahia.
+Captains of the Sands follows a group of orphans who survive using their cunning and ingenuity in the impoverished slums of Bahia.
 The story is both tragic and amusing at the same time and a perfect read for people looking to learn more about the difficulties many Brazilians faced in the 20th century.

 Dona Flor and her Two Husbands is Amado’s most well-known title.
 The novel follows the story of a terrible gambler and an unlikely love affair.